mewbotorg/mewbot/dev-docs/plugin-dev-notes/README.md

 While it does have some basic capabilities, the majority of its capabilities come from plugins (either plugins already bundled with the program or plugins written for it.)

-Thus, if you want to extend the capabilities of the _framework itself_ you probably want to write a **mewbot framework plugin**.
+If you want to extend the capabilities of the _framework itself_ you want to write a **mewbot framework plugin**.

 On a technical level this will take the form of a namespace plugin which will use the `mewbot_framework_plugin_template`.